 - ensure we have a designated senior person for child protection;

-- ensure all EtonX staff, tutors and contractors are aware of the EtonX Staff Code of Conduct and Safeguarding Policy;
+- ensure all EtonX staff, tutors and contractors are aware of the relevant EtonX Code of Conduct and Safeguarding Policy;

 - ensure that parents, teachers and tutors have an understanding that the responsibility for ensuring child protection is a joint effort and that they play a crucial supporting role in managing and monitoring student and tutor behaviour;

 - develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters;

 - ensure safe recruitment practices are always followed for individuals who EtonX will permit to carry out regulated activity or work regularly with children, including policies on issuing criminal record checks;